-Enter value for the hysteresis.
-A hysteresis value requires the measurement to return within the setpoint value by a specified hysteresis before the relay is deactivated.
+Enter the hysteresis as a percentage-value.
+A hysteresis value requires the measurement to return within the setpoint value by a specified percentage before the relay is deactivated.

-For a high setpoint, the measurement must decrease more than the indicated hysteresis below the setpoint value before the relay is deactivated.
-With a low setpoint, the measurement must rise at least the hysteresis above the setpoint value before the relay is deactivated.
-For example, with a high setpoint of 100 and hysteresis of 10, when this value is exceeded, the measurement must fall below 90 before the relay is deactivated.
+For a high setpoint, the measurement must decrease more than the indicated percentage below the setpoint value before the relay is deactivated.
+With a low setpoint, the measurement must rise at least this percentage above the setpoint value before the relay is deactivated.
+For example, with a high setpoint of 100, when this value is exceeded, the measurement must fall below 90 before the relay is deactivated.